BennerLukas/customeranalysis/README.md

 ## Dataset
 The dataset is from [kaggle.com](kaggle.com) and can be found [here](https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store).

-It contains of user data from the months October and November 2019.
+It contains user data from the months october and november 2019.

 ## Usage
 For data storage a Postgresql Database can be used which is first initialised under docker with: